segunak/SegunAkinyemi.com/docs/_posts/2024-11-19-stem-workshop-three-levels-of-programming-petoi-bittle.md

     }
 </style>

 **Update:** This workshop is now featured on Petoi's blog!
-Read more about it in the article [New Bittle Robotics Curriculum & Microsoft Event Focusing on K12 STEM Education](https://www.petoi.com/blogs/blog/new-bittle-curriculum-microsoft-event).
+Read more about it in the article: [New Bittle Robotics Curriculum & Microsoft Event Focusing on K12 STEM Education](https://www.petoi.com/blogs/blog/new-bittle-curriculum-microsoft-event).
 {: .notice--info}

 ## Some Background